Introduction to Enforcement under Austrian Law

 In Austria, actual enforcement – ie, implementation of the enforcement measures – also falls within the competence of the courts and its officers.
 There is no private enforcement.

-Austrian law provides for a number of enforcement measures and allows the creditor to choose which enforcement measure(s) shall be implemented and may also choose to combine several measures, if this is appropriate.
-However, only those enforcement measures listed in the Enforcement Act are available.
+Austrian law provides for a number of enforcement measures and allows the creditor to choose which enforcement measure(s) shall be implemented and to combine several measures, if this is appropriate.
+However, only those enforcement measures listed in the EA are available.
 Furthermore, certain enforcement measures are only available for certain types of claims.
 The available enforcement measures are categorised according to whether they serve to enforce (i) monetary claims or (ii) specific actions of the debtor.

 Enforcement of Monetary Claims

-Monetary claims can be enforced by means of measures directed against immovable property (“Liegenschaftsexekution”), movable property (“Fahrnisexekution”), claims of the debtor against third parties (“Forderungsexekution”), or rights such as intellectual property (“Rechteexektuion”).
+Monetary claims can be enforced by means of measures directed against immovable property (Liegenschaftsexekution), movable property (Fahrnisexekution), claims of the debtor against third parties (Forderungsexekution), or rights such as IP (Rechteexektuion).

-Establishment of lien (Section 87 et seq EA)
+Establishment of lien (Section 88 et seq, EA)

 This measure does not directly lead to the satisfaction of the claim of the enforcing creditor but merely secures the subsequent satisfaction of the enforceable claim in the rank of incorporation as entered into the Land Registry (meaning it does not give priority over pre-existing liens).
 It is usually combined with other measures.

 The proceeds of the auction are distributed among the creditors; any surplus is paid to the debtor.
-The actual auction procedure, including the distribution of proceeds, can be appealed.
-In particular, it is possible to outbid the successful bidder within 14 days, if the successful bid was less than three-quarters of the appraised value.
+The auction procedure, including the distribution of proceeds, can be appealed.
+In particular, it is possible to outbid the successful bidder within 14 days, if the successful bid was less than three quarters of the appraised value.

 The measure of administration aims to satisfy the claim from the proceeds of the administration of a property (such as rental income) or a part of a property of the debtor.
 The measure will be recorded in the Land Registry and restricts certain rights of the debtor regarding the administration of the property as the court will appoint a receiver for this purpose.
 The measure is terminated as soon as the creditor's monetary claim has been satisfied.

-Movable property are all objects that can be moved from one place to another without damaging their substance.
+Movable property constitutes all objects that can be moved from one place to another without damaging their substance.

 This measure is directed against a specific movable object.
 The officer of the court may seize the precisely defined movable object and hand it over to the creditor against a receipt.

-Attachment and collection (Section 290 et seq EA)
+Attachment and collection (Section 289 et seq, EA)

-The measure consists of two orders: one forbidding the third-party debtor to make payment to the debtor (prohibition of payment) and another forbidding the debtor to dispose of his claim against the third-party debtor (prohibition of disposal).
-The third-party debtor is subsequently obliged to provide the court with any relevant information regarding the attached claim (such as assignment of the claim, attachments by other creditors; in case of an employer, known family maintenance obligations of the debtor) and is liable for damages incurred by the creditor due to incorrect or incomplete information.
+The measure consists of two orders: one forbidding the third-party debtor to make payment to the debtor (prohibition of payment) and another forbidding the debtor from disposing of their claim against the third-party debtor (prohibition of disposal).
+The third-party debtor is subsequently obliged to provide the court with any relevant information regarding the attached claim (such as assignment of the claim, attachments by other creditors; in the case of an employer, known family maintenance obligations of the debtor) and is liable for damages incurred by the creditor due to incorrect or incomplete information.
 The collection (and then transfer to the creditor) is generally effected by bank transfer.

 Rights or intangible assets of the debtor may also be the subject of enforcement proceedings.
-The most common cases are intellectual property or shares in companies.
+The most common cases are IP or shares in companies.

-Attachment and exploitation (Section 330 et seq EA)
+Attachment and exploitation (Section 327 et seq, EA)

 Enforcement of Non-monetary Claims

-Non-monetary claims are in general specific actions that the debtor is obliged to undertake (or cease and desist from).
+Non-monetary claims are, in general, specific acts that the debtor is obliged to undertake (or cease and desist from).

 This measure obliges the debtor to undertake an act within a specified time.
 If the debtor fails to do so, the creditor may have this act performed by another person and request enforcement of the costs incurred as a monetary claim.